 - sprinkles

-- Dip cake pops into chocolate and let the excess drip off, immediately roll or sprinkle with sprinkles.
-Let the chocolate harden slightly.
+- Let the chocolate harden slightly.
 Place in the fridge until ready to serve.

-- Once the pops are cooled, you can put some of the melted chocolate in a plastic bag, cut the corner off, and drizzle onto the cake pops.
+- Once the pops are cool, you can put some of the melted chocolate in a plastic bag, cut the corner off, and drizzle onto the cake pops.

 - To color the chocolate: Use gel food coloring sparingly, liquid food coloring can make the chocolate seize up.